How to Build LinkedIn Prospecting Lists for Your AI Agency (The Right Way)

 LinkedIn Sales Navigator (currently $99-$149/month for individual plans) removes these constraints and adds significant capability.
 The most valuable features for AI agency prospecting:

-Advanced filters that go beyond free search: specifically, the ability to filter by company headcount (not just company size range), the ability to filter by seniority AND title simultaneously, and the ability to filter by "years in current role" (people in their first 6-18 months at a new company are often evaluating vendors and making technology decisions).
+Sales Navigator's filters go beyond what free search offers in several critical ways.
+The ability to filter by company headcount (not just company size range) lets you target precisely the size of company where AI automation creates the most value.
+The ability to filter by seniority AND title simultaneously eliminates results that match on one criterion but not the other.
+And the "years in current role" filter is particularly powerful — people in their first 6-18 months at a new company are often evaluating vendors and making technology decisions, making them significantly more receptive to outreach.

-Saved searches with email alerts: when a new person matches your saved search criteria, you get an alert.
+When a new person matches your saved search criteria, you get an alert.
 This means your prospecting list updates automatically as new people match your ICP without requiring you to rebuild the search manually.
+For AI agency owners running systematic outreach, this feature alone saves hours of weekly list-building time.
+You can save up to 15 searches and receive weekly notifications of new matches.

-Lead and Account lists with notes: you can organize prospects into named lists, add notes about each contact, and track outreach status.
+You can organize prospects into named lists, add notes about each contact, and track outreach status.
 This is basic CRM functionality built into the research tool, which streamlines the prospecting-to-outreach workflow significantly.
+Create separate lists for different segments of your ICP — for example, one list for real estate brokerages, another for SaaS companies, another for professional services firms — so you can tailor your outreach approach per segment.

 Free LinkedIn vs Sales Navigator — Capability Comparison